ROWAN LEGAL

 Discipline And Grievance

-The employee is obliged to maintain discipline in the workplace, i.e. to meet all legal duties following from the employment contract, collective agreement, legal regulation and other regulation they have been familiarised with.
+The employee is obliged to maintain discipline in the workplace – i.e. to meet all legal duties following from the employment contract, collective agreement, legal regulation and other regulation they have been familiarised with.
 In cases of breaches of work discipline, an employer might curtail an employee’s holiday (following an unexcused absence), terminate the employment with notice due to the breach of the employee’s duties, instantly dismiss the employee due to a material breach, or reduce the variable part of their salary.

 Harassment/Discrimination/Equal pay

-The employer shall ensure all employees are treated equally in terms of their working conditions, remuneration, vocational training and opportunities for career development.
+The employer shall ensure all employees are treated equally in terms of their working conditions, remuneration, vocational preparation, and opportunities for career development.
 Any discrimination is prohibited.
 According to the Anti-Discrimination Act which implements the EU rules against discrimination at work, harassment is also considered as discrimination and as such is prohibited.

 Compulsory Training Obligations